Actions of monoidal categories and representations of Cartan type Lie algebras: Action of monoidal categories arising from Lie-Rinehart algebras and Leibniz pairs

 In this section, first we introduce the notion of a weak representation of a Lie-Rinehart algebra, show that the category of weak representations of Lie-Rinehart algebras is a left module category over the monoidal category of representations of Lie algebras by using crossed homomorphisms.
 Then we introduce the notion of an admissible representation of a Leibniz pair and obtain similar results.
-In particular, the corresponding bifunctors are called the generalized Shen-Larsson bifunctors for Lie-Rinehart algebras and Leibniz pairs.
+In particular, the corresponding bifunctors are called the actions of monoidal categories for Lie-Rinehart algebras and Leibniz pairs.